LiskArchive/lisk-legacy-docs/README.md

 git subtree split -P <name-of-folder> -b <name-of-new-branch>
 ```

-For each new version of the product, that needs updates / changes in the documentation, a corresponding Milestone and Branch will be created.
+For each new version of the product, that needs updates / changes in the documentation, a corresponding milestone and branch will be created.
 Each **version branch** is branched from the development branch for the respective product.

 E.g. For Lisk Core version 1.1.0:
-- the Milestone would be: `Core 1.1.0`
+- The milestone would be: `Core 1.1.0`
-- the version branch would be: `dev-core-1-1-0`
+- The version branch would be: `dev-core-1-1-0`

 **Example:** How to create a new version branch for `2.0.0` of the `lisk-elements` documentation.